patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 ## Card usage
 Use a card:
-- To visually group content or distinguish information from the rest of a page’s content.
-Examples include dashboards and catalog views.
+- To visually group content or distinguish information from the rest of the content on a page, such as in a catalog view or dashboard.
 - To organize content in layouts with multiple columns or grids.
 - To compare separate groups of information.
 - To make media such as images and videos easier to scan.